 Audio Input-this pulldown menu allows you to pick where the audio comes from.
-KONA 3G supports up to 8 channels of embedded audio.
+KONA supports up to 8 channels of embedded audio.
 You can choose out of 16 channels embedded in the SDI which 8 to bring in (1-8 or 9-16).
-Here you can also select which two channels from the 8 embedded would be mapped to Final Cut Pro 7 if only two channels were selected in that application.
+Here, if only two channels were selected in the third-party application you are using, you can select which two channels from the 8 embedded would be mapped to that application.

-SDI Output Tab Screen
+SDI Output Screen